OscarGamst/restapi/README.md

 - User authentication and authorization *(future implementation)*
 - REST API for activity management
 - PostgreSQL database integration
-- DTO-based request/response handling
+- DTO-based request/response handling (Will be expanded with mappers)
 - Service-layer business logic
 - Structured project architecture
-- API documentation with Postman
+- API documentation with Postman (Swagger will be implemented in the future)

 ## Technologies Used
 | Technology   | Version |